deutschkihun/javascript-testing/node-testing/README.md

 1. Verifing whether each test modules integrate well
 2. Figuring out the error or bug while integration.

-### 3. jest.config.js

-In order to use jest in node.js environment, you need to configure jest setup to match with node.js.
-This project is using nosql(mongoose) as a database.
-Unfortunately, jest is running based on jsdom, but mongoose doesn't support jsdom.
-Therefore we need to change a default environment from jsdom to node.
-While converting process, you might get some errors that you need to understand carfully.

--  module is not defined in ES module scope
-- Error: Jest: Failed to load ESM at ....jest.config.js - did you use a default export?

 reference
 * https://www.section.io/engineering-education/guide-to-create-mock-server/
 * https://mswjs.io/docs/getting-started/integrate/browser